 24 - 28 August 2014 | Davos, Switzerland

 Organised by GRF Davos in close cooperation with the United Nations Office for Disaster Risk Reduction (UNISDR).

 The 5th International Disaster and Risk Conference IDRC Davos 2014 which took place in Davos, Switzerland concluded successfully on Thursday, 28 August 2014.

 We are pleased to announce the outcomes report of the conference.

-The outcomes of the IDRC Davos 2014 shall serve as the science & technology input for the post-2015 framework for Disaster Risk Reduction (HFA2) and provide recommendations towards the UN World Conference WCDRR in Sendai, Japan.
+The outcomes of the IDRC Davos 2014 have served as the science & technology input for the post-2015 framework for Disaster Risk Reduction (HFA2) and provided recommendations towards the UN World Conference WCDRR held in March 2015 in Sendai, Japan.

 Further information on the IDRC Davos 2014 and other past and future IDRC Davos conferences can be found at www.idrc.info.